 Added Sustainable Working Practices Committee: Short Life Working Party looking at the older emergency clinician.
-Redesign of Academic Cluster & International Cluster 3.1 Change of RemCo reporting lines - to be directly to the Board Abolition of the Expert Advisory Group in the use of the SNAP Regime to treat paracetamol toxicity in Children as its work has completed.
+Redesign of Academic Cluster & International Cluster 3.1 Change of RemCo reporting lines - to be directly to the Board Abolition of the Expert Advisory Group in the use of the SNAP Regime to treat paracetamol toxicity in GM Children as its work has completed.
 Creation of the i.
 Property & Income Strategy Working Group ii.
-Emergency Preparedness, Resilience and Response Professional Advisory Group GM 3.2 Autumn 2023 4.0 December 2023 Emergency Medicine Physicians Associates Forum was disbanded by the Board in September 23 as it had not met for over 18 months.
+Emergency Preparedness, Resilience and Response Professional Advisory Group 3.2 Autumn 2023 GM 4.0 December 2023 Emergency Medicine Physicians Associates Forum was disbanded by the Board in September 23 as it had not met for over 18 months.
 It was replaced by a new Emergency Medicine Physicians Associates Working Group.
-5.0 March 2024 Change of name and amended TOR for Service Design & Delivery Committee which becomes Clinical Leadership & Service Design Committee.
+GM 5.0 March 2024 Change of name and amended TOR for Service Design & Delivery Committee which becomes Clinical Leadership & Service Design Committee.
 RespectED Working Group, RCEM Fundraising Advisory Board and Short Life Working Party looking at the Older Emergency Clinician - now disbanded and lapsed.
+GM' 6.0 June 2024 Minor adjustment to Honours Committee TOR GM Creation of Al Task & Finish Group Merger of Careers & Recruitment Committees 7.0 December 2024 Transfer of Sustainable Working Practices Committee into Quality in Emergency Care Cluster from Membership Cluster Executive Committee: Change to meeting periodicity to allow more flexibility, extending the remit to implement the Governance Review recommendation of managing the Committee Clusters and Committees within in.
+Academic Committee: update to delegated powers to enable rule making regarding examinations (restoring a power removed accidentally earlier).
 GM